bmorris3/batman/docs/trouble.rst

 Troubleshooting
 ===============

-Help! ``batman`` is running really slowly - why is this?
+Help! ``robin`` is running really slowly - why is this?
 --------------------------------------------------------
 My first guess is that you're reinitializing the model many times.
-This is by far the slowest component of ``batman``, because it calculates the optimal step size for the integration starting from a very small value.
+This is by far the slowest component of ``robin``, because it calculates the optimal step size for the integration starting from a very small value.
 To speed this up, you can manually set the scale factor for the step size.
 First check what the optimal step size factor is after you initalize a model with realistic transit parameters:

 ::
-	m = batman.TransitModel(params, t)
+	m = robin.TransitModel(params, t)

 	fac = m.fac
 	print("stepsize:", fac)